thEKurz/5741Project_FedReserve/README.md

 # 5741Project_FederalReserve
-'What is the Federal actually doing?'
+'What is the Federal Reserve actually doing?'

 Evan Kurzman EHK73